 A PA amplifier is generally an audio amplifier that is built to accurately amplify sound, especially the human voice, and drive loudspeaker(s) so that this sound can be heard better than if it were unamplified – for example, in a large classroom, an aircraft, or an auditorium.

 Yes, you can use a car amplifier in your home.
-You may also use a car amplifier as an audio source for any home stereo, tablet, or another unit.
+You may also use a car amplifier as an audio source for any home stereo, tablet, or other unit.
 However, there is a catch.
 Since car amplifiers use a different power source than home stereos, the main issue is providing them the power they need.